Hope Lutheran Church ELCA · Farmington Hills, MI

 Samaritas

-Samaritas supports vulnerable Michiganders through foster care, housing, mental health, and refugee services.
+Samaritas supports vulnerable Michiganders through foster care, housing, mental health, and refuge services.
 Hope proudly supports its New American Families programs.

 Foster Closet